Pixel 3 XL caught on camera with a massive notch

-We’ve seen various renders of the upcoming Pixel 3 XL, but now we may have seen our first photo of the phone in the flesh – and it doesn’t make the best first impression.
+We’ve seen various renders and other images of the upcoming Pixel 3 XL, and now we've seen on more photo of it in the flesh – and it doesn’t make the best first impression.

 Shared by a reader of MobileSyrup, the photo was apparently taken on a streetcar in Toronto, and it shows a phone with an enormous notch, by which we don’t just mean a wide notch, but one which sticks out into the screen more than we’ve been used to seeing.